ZahraKhatibi/ZahraKhatibi/README.md

 #### - I am a final-year Computer Science undergraduate student </>💻 with a minor in Economics📈
 #### - I have a strong interest in the interaction of Computer Science and Economics.🌐🧑🏻‍💻
-#### - Particularly in areas like Data Science, Computational Economics, Data Analysis and Machine Learning. 🤖⌨️
+#### - I am interested in areas like Data Science, Computational Economics, Data Analysis and Machine Learning. 🤖⌨️
 #### - Currently, I am actively seeking opportunities for Master's or direct Ph.D. program 🕵🏻‍♀️🔎
 #### - For more informarion about me, please check my website: .......
 #### - To reach me, you can email me at: Zahrakhatibiiii@gmail.com